crossplane/crossplane/docs/concepts/composition.md

 You define your own XRs, so they can be of whatever API version and kind you like, and contain whatever spec and status fields you need.

-> If you're already familiar with Composite Resources and looking for a detailed
-> configuration reference or some tips, tricks, and troubleshooting information,
-> try the [Composition Reference][xr-ref].

 ## How It Works

 The first step towards using Composite Resources is configuring Crossplane so